 “I phoned the helpline and they were kind and just listened, staff were always very knowledgeable and always very helpful.
 Sometimes it was just if you are having a bad day I would ring up and say I’m having a really bad day”.

 How can you Help?

-By donating to Autism West Midlands, you are helping us to fund a variety of projects which provide specialist support and advice to people of all ages with autism and their families.
+By donating to Autism West Midlands, you are helping us to fund a variety of projects which provide specialist support and advice to autistic people of all ages and their families.
 This includes our Autism Information Helpline.

 If you would like to fundraise for Autism West Midlands we are registered with Just Giving to make things as easy as possible!
 Here are some instructions to guide you through the process of setting up a fundraising page for your sponsored event or challenge.

 Our helpline welcomes calls from parents and carers who live anywhere in the West Midlands to discuss concerns they have about autism (before and after diagnosis).
 Callers will find experienced, understanding staff who offer a listening ear and who can provide information about autism and local support services.
 Please note that our Helpline is a very busy but small department that may take several days to respond to requests…and we appreciate your patients during this time.
 This vital service is funded by the generosity of individuals and companies that donate to the charity.